-Schools with which we have regular contact include (percentage of pupils eligible for free school meals in brackets): Conisborough College (26.3%), Deptford Green School (28.2%), Trinity School (13.5%), Prendergast Ladywell School (21%) and Prendergast Vale School (19.5%).
+Schools with which we have regular contact include (percentage of secondary pupils eligible for free school meals at any time during the past six years in brackets - England average 27.7%): Conisborough College (49.8%), Deptford Green School (46.5%), Trinity School (13.5%), Prendergast Ladywell School (42.9%) and Prendergast Vale School (43.1%).
 Our work with these schools continues to evolve and includes:

-- A member of staff is responsible for outreach and has half of their timetable dedicated to this work. - Colfe's teachers run regular enrichment activities in Latin, Modern Foreign Languages, Science, Mathematics and debating which are attended by pupils and staff from local schools. - Pupils from our partner school joined our own year 10 students for a joint trips to Oxford and Cambridge Universities. - Our Leathersellers' Scholarship Programme is now in its sixth year and we currently have 22 sixth form pupils from local 11-16 state schools attending Colfe's on these fully funded places.
+- A member of staff is responsible for outreach and has half of their timetable dedicated to this work.
+A further member of staff assists with outreach activities as required. - Colfe's teachers run regular enrichment activities in Latin, Modern Foreign Languages, Science, Mathematics and debating which are attended by pupils and staff from local schools. - Pupils from our partner school joined our own year 10 students for a joint trips to Oxford and Cambridge Universities. - Our Leathersellers' Scholarship Programme is now in its seventh year and we currently have 28 sixth form pupils from local 11-16 state schools attending Colfe's on these fully funded places.

-Additionally Colfe's Sixth Form students visit St James' primary school in Southwark to provide support in key curriculum areas including Maths and English.
-34% of St James' pupils qualify for free school meals.
+Additionally, Colfe's Sixth Form students visit St James' primary school in Southwark to provide support in key curriculum areas including Maths and English.
+(52.8 % of St James' pupils have qualified for free school meals at any time during the past six years).